Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-installation.md

 # Installing the Azure Toolkit for IntelliJ

-The Azure Toolkit for IntelliJ provides templates and functionality that allow you to easily create, develop, test, and deploy Azure applications using the IntelliJ IDEA development environment.
+The Azure Toolkit for IntelliJ provides templates and functionality that allow you to easily create, develop, test, and deploy cloud application to Azure using the IntelliJ IDEA development environment.

 > [!NOTE]
 >